ROMderful

-Rommel Donald, known by his stage name ROMderful (formerly ROM) is a British producer, DJ, and multi-instrumentalist from Birmingham.
+Rommel Alexander Donald, known by his stage name ROMderful (formerly ROM) is a British producer, DJ, and multi-instrumentalist from Birmingham.
 He released his debut studio album, Press L to Continue, on Same Plate/Sony in April 2019.

 Early life and education

 Rommel Donald was born and grew up in Birmingham, England.
 As a child, he learned how to make beats and play multiple instruments, including the guitar, bass guitar, violin, and drums.
 He was also childhood friends with fellow artist and future collaborator, KayFaraway.
 He drew inspiration from church music, early 2000s R&B, and video game soundtracks.
 In his teenage years, he was a member of a death metal band.
 He would later attend university while also working on his music.
 During his second semester of university in 2015, however, Donald opted to drop out and focus on music full time.